Odyssey 5

 Odyssey 5 is a Canadian science fiction television series, which was shown in 2002 on Space in Canada and on Showtime in the United States.
 The premise involves five space travelers who witness the destruction of the Earth; they are given the opportunity to travel to the past to identify and prevent the cataclysm.

-Odyssey 5 was created by Manny Coto, who was a scriptwriter and executive producer during the series run.
-Through his website and in interviews, Coto expressed his interest in returning to the series at some point, either continuing it or giving it a conclusion.
+Odyssey 5 was created by Manny Coto, who was a writer and executive producer during the series' short-lived run.
+Through his website and in interviews, Coto expressed his interest in reviving the series, but it ultimately never materialized after his death on July 9, 2023.

 The series was produced in Toronto, Ontario, Canada.

 Plot

-The story follows six people, four astronauts, a scientist and a television news reporter, on a routine flight of the space shuttle Odyssey on 7 August 2007.
+The story follows six people (four astronauts, a scientist and a television news reporter) on a routine flight of the space shuttle Odyssey on 7 August 2007.
 During the flight, the Earth rapidly dissolves into a fiery ball and implodes.
 Control of the Odyssey is momentarily lost and one astronaut is killed.
 The remaining five crew members resign themselves to death, but an inorganic being called the Seeker rescues them.
 The Seeker tells them that 50 other worlds have been destroyed in the same way as Earth and the Seeker has always arrived too late to observe it.
 This is the first time he has found survivors.
 He offers to send them five years into the past (to 2002, the year the series was shown) so that they can prevent the disaster.
 He sends only their consciousnesses back because physical time travel is impossible.
 The mission commander learns a codeword associated with the disaster: Leviathan.

 The villains are a race of disembodied artificial intelligences known as "Sentients".
 They are trying to learn about humanity through artificial humanoid robots called "Synthetics", which are nearly indistinguishable from humans.
 Another group of Synthetics is discovered to be from Mars.
 In the original timeline, a previous race of Synthetics created by humanity was destroyed by a secret US government agency.
 Whether the destruction of the Earth was retaliation for this act by the Sentients is never revealed.